 An arrow can be used to show a distinct change of direction or to deliberately take the pack away from a hazard, uncleared land, busy road or suchlike, or even the ‘in trail’ coming back!

 A back marking hare can also use arrows after the bulk of the pack have passed, to show late comers the route.

-The On Inn sign points the way to the beer, about 400 metres or so from the pub indicating the end is neigh.
+The On Inn sign points the way to the beer, about 400 metres or so from the pub indicating that the end is nigh.
 The route to the pub from this sign should be clear and unambiguous, so no hasher can get lost in between!

 The Hash Needs Hares